Creating Calm In The Kitchen: The Mental Health Benefits Of Cooking

 Looking for a healthy way to channel nervous energy?

-Finding flow through cooking
+Finding flow and calming anxiety through cooking

 Flow is a term coined by psychologist Mihaly Csikszentmihalyi, and it refers to complete cognitive immersion into a task.
 At this level of creativity, the participant loses awareness of time and self.
 For many people, cooking offers this type of intense engagement that can lead to joy and fulfillment.